Youth Development in Action.

 Full Circle Food Team interns at Atlas Preparatory School both manage a weekly healthy food distribution program and partake in weekly 'food system curriculum' from our Program Director.
 The educational program is broken up into four sections:

-- Communicate: What is the importance of relationship building in community-service work?
+- Communicate: What is the importance of relationship building in community-engagement work?

 - Compost: How is food produced in our country?
 How is it wasted?
 What is our role in the food system?